Shobha Ashok Jain v DCIT: ITAT Mumbai Quashes Time-Barred Section 148 Notice

 Why this case matters

 This ruling is part of a significant and growing body of ITAT decisions applying the Supreme Court's Rajeev Bansal framework (October 2024) to invalidate reassessment notices issued during the TOLA transition window where the AO failed to issue the fresh Section 148 notice within the computed surviving period.
-The Tribunal's willingness to entertain the jurisdictional ground as an additional ground raised for the first time before it — bypassing both the AO and the CIT(A) stages entirely — illustrates the principle, drawn from NHPC Ltd., that limitation-based challenges to jurisdiction are not subject to the usual estoppel considerations that apply to factual grounds.
-For researchers tracking post-Rajeev Bansal ITAT outcomes, this case provides a concrete illustration of how the para 112 computation (surviving days between original notice date and 30.06.2021 TOLA deadline; clock restarts on assessee's response to Section 148A(b) notice) is being operationalised at the tribunal level to quash notices and void assessments in limine.
+The Tribunal's willingness to entertain the jurisdictional ground as an additional ground raised for the first time before it — bypassing both the AO and the CIT(A) stages entirely — illustrates the principle, drawn from CIT v.
+National Thermal Power Co.
+Ltd. (NTPC), that pure questions of law are not subject to the usual estoppel considerations that apply to factual grounds.
+For researchers tracking post-Rajeev Bansal ITAT outcomes, this case provides a concrete illustration of how the para 112 computation (surviving days between original notice date and 30.06.2021 TOLA deadline; clock restarts on assessee's reply to the Section 148A(b) notice) is being operationalised at the tribunal level to quash notices and void assessments in limine.

 The case is also notable in the penny-stock reassessment context: despite substantial additions (Rs.
 2.05 crore) resting on detailed AO findings about alleged bogus transactions in M/s.
 Mahavir Industries Ltd. scrip — findings upheld by the NFAC — the entire assessment collapsed on a procedural-jurisdictional ground without a merits adjudication.
 This pattern underscores the analytical importance, for researchers and practitioners tracking reassessment litigation, of the limitation-period compliance checkpoint as a threshold issue independent of the substantive quality of the AO's reasons to believe.